jmf422/Chlamy-repeats-mutation/README.md

 All Supplementary files have corresponding folders with the input files required to run the scripts to produce the output as presented in the manuscript.
 The perl scripts referred to in FileS3 are located here: https://github.com/jmf422/Daphnia-MA-lines/tree/master/InterspersionAnalysis

-As described in the methods, we used scripts for GC correction located here: https://github.com/jmf422/Daphnia-MA-lines/tree/master/GC_correction
+As described in the methods, we used scripts for kSeek located here: https://github.com/weikevinhc/k-seek , and GC correction located here: https://github.com/jmf422/Daphnia-MA-lines/tree/master/GC_correction

 In order to run the Rmd scripts yourself, only the file paths will have to be updated.
 However, for convenience, we also included all complete compiled html files.